 Where I came from, cultural opportunity meant foreign language lessons, ballet class and college prep courses.
 Where my kids come from, it means swimming fully clothed in the creek with friends, butchering deer and listening to our buddies practice preaching.

 I’m aware that our lifestyle could change in an instant.
 We could end up traveling and speaking, or ministering in the Chicago ghetto.
 What I’m most thankful for, though, is the insight that not all cultural opportunities are created equal.

 I’m thankful to have learned through all of my wilderness wandering what it is that God truly desires.
 God wants to partner with us in creating beautiful moments, without dominating us or being ignored by us.
 All I can do is respond to him, follow his leadership of me, and see what he writes in my story.

 Story writing is his thing.
 Above all, he values the slow, careful, mental dialogue between he and I that determines everything else in my life.
 Therefore, this kind of dialogue is what our website is about.

 I hope that reading my story has given you a fresh perspective.
 If you’d like to tell me your story, or let me know how my story has encouraged you, please email me at email@example.com.
 I’d love to hear from you.
 I read all of the emails that I receive.

 If you’d like, I can send you my weekly emails.
 These will give you tips and tools from my personal experience of delighting in God.
 Subscribing by email also gives you access to an entire library full of free printables, ebooks and diagrams that we have created just for our dedicated readers.
 Click this link to join.

-(To join the waitlist for private coaching with me, click here.)
+(To join the waitlist for our group coaching program, click here.)